Objective

 Demonstration Results

-The 1K camouflage gray and 2K gloss white polysiloxane topcoats, as produced by NCP Coatings, where approved by the Naval Air Systems Command and listed on the qualified products database (QPD) as MIL-PRF-85285F, Type I/IV, Class NH, Form S, Grade N and Type II, Class NH, Form M, Grade N products, respectively, on August 19, 2022.
+The 1K camouflage gray and 2K gloss white polysiloxane topcoats, as produced by NCP Coatings, were approved by the Naval Air Systems Command and listed on the qualified products database (QPD) as MIL-PRF-85285F, Type I/IV, Class NH, Form S, Grade N and Type II, Class NH, Form M, Grade N products, respectively, on August 19, 2022.
 Plans to revise MIL-PRF-81352 are also underway; therefore, the 1K camouflage gray polysiloxane topcoat can be fully qualified and listed on the QPD as an aircraft touch-up topcoat.
 Currently, the cost of the polysiloxane topcoats are similar to qualified Type IV polyurethanes.

 Implementation Issues